Trump's Tariffs and Their Consequences

 This is an early analysis of the tariffs on China, Canada and Mexico announced on March 4.

 Some simple math (20-25% tariffs on $1.5 trillion of imports from China, Mexico and Canada) gives a $300 billion tax on Americans, before any adjustments in behavior by consumers and manufacturing companies.
 But an analysis by the Tax Foundation, a think tank, indicates that government revenue from these tariffs might be closer to $110 billion.
-Revenue would be substantially lower if there were "carve-outs" (no tariffs) on cars, oil and naturally gas.
+Revenue would be substantially lower if there were "carve-outs" (no tariffs) on imported American cars, oil and naturally gas.

-Tariffs are basically a tax on inputs and the wholesale prices of imports.
-Spread out over the whole economy, the announced tariffs probably will have a small impact on retail price indexes, although some individual products and product groups will see large price increases.
 Noticeable price increases will probably occur in key consumer product groups like cars, gas, consumer electronics, and clothing.
 For many groups, there are substitutes produced in America (often with taxed inputs but the retail price will not rise as much as finished product imports from tariffed countries) or countries not yet subject to tariffs.
+But virtually every product manufactured or assembled in the United States depends on a complicated global supply or input chain.
+It is impossible that the entire input chain of such products as cars or chips could be produce in America.

 Even if the tariffs bring in $200 billion to the government, this will reduce the trade deficit with these three countries by about 20%.
 The $200 billion would decrease the fiscal deficit of $1.8 trillion by about 12%.
 This is only half of the increase in the forecasted deficit if Trump's 2017 tax cuts are renewed this year, which is almost certain.
+And about even with the increase in the interest cost of the national debt if interest rates stay where they are (April, 2025).

 Possible extensions of tariffs and intended and unintended consequences are discussed.